Perhaps no piece of literature is quoted more often than The Art of War book by Sun Tzu.

 “What enables the wise sovereign and the good general to strike and conquer, and achieve things beyond the reach of ordinary men, is foreknowledge.” -Sun Tzu

-The impact from a single event will not be understood until many decisions later.
+Throughout The Art of War book, Sun Tzu reiterates the importance of long-term goals.
+The impact of a single event will not be understood until many decisions later.